RonenMelamed2/Portfolio/README.md

 Main features:
 * Analyze long audio files segment by segment, with chosen overlap.
-* Display a labeled segment in time with left and right markers, and a text label.
+* Display a labeled in time with left and right markers, and a text label.
 * Using a pre-loaded Tensorflow model, run inference on the current segment and display prediction results.
 * Upload your own Tensorflow model.
 * Display top prediction probabilities.